Updated: Oct 30

 Wooden boards.
 I'm often asked whether I paint on canvas and I no longer do.
 I don't find them an enjoyable surface to work on.
 The texture of the canvas means I can't achieve a high level of detail and I find the colours appear almost dull.
 I work on primed wooden boards which are essentially wooden canvas's.
 They're braced so you can prop them up or hang them directly onto a wall.
 These are a little more expensive than my paper option as they are more expensive to source and take up more of my time than paper as I prime them myself.
 But in the long run when you factor in framing costs, it actually works out cheaper and you receive a higher quality painting.

 Shipping.
 I ship my paintings flat as I would be concerned about the paper bending and cracking the paint.
 However, if I produced larger prints I would transport these in a cardboard tube.
-I use multiple layers of greyboard or card (2-4 depending on whether it's going overseas) and I then bubble wrap around that and this is then wrapped in brown paper.
+I use multiple layers of greyboard or card - usually 2-4 depending on whether it's going overseas.
+I hand make paper corners to protect from bumps during transit.
+This is then wrapped in brown paper.
 I always do my very best to ensure a painting reaches it's destination in perfect condition, as I care as much as the customer about it arriving safely!
 It's always nerve wracking to send something off as obviously once it's left my hands there is nothing I can do about the way it is handled.
 I'm fortunate that damage is a very rare occurrence (*touch wood!!*) and I've always managed to rectify the issue.
 It's just a shame that the postal service can't take the same care and attention that I do over my paintings.
 I usually ship worldwide with Royal Mail, or on occasion I use a courier, if the piece is particularly valuable or needs arrive quickly.

 Composition/Sizing.
 I'm often asked by customers about what size Pawtrait they should go for.
 This very much depends on the reference photo as this largely dictates the composition of the painting.
 I'd recommend sending them over before ordering so I could better advise.
 For example, photos taken from above mean there's very little room for me to incorporate a pattern or scenery if that's the kind of painting you were interested in.
 If the only reference photos you can get hold of are taken from above, or you would like a full body Pawtrait, I would recommend going for a 'Classic Style Pawtrait' or a painting with a scenic background so I can paint the pet in situ.
 If you were after a detailed pattern or scenic background, a rectangular composition usually would work best, as it gives me plenty of room above the pet for the elaborate background.
 It is especially important reference photos are taken at eye level for this same reason.